 Comparisonitis is when you compare yourself with others.
 This tends to be followed up by a bout of self-beating, a knocking down of self-confidence, and a general all-over feeling of low self-worth.

 And what's scary is comparisonitis can impact any area of your life and when it does, you tend to find it impacts more than one area of your life (because when you're feeling low you tend to be more open to the not-so-nice things).
 Think of an area where you feel less secure - it could be your appearance, your weight, your business success, your home, your lifestyle...
-Are you experiencing comparisonitis in any of these?
+Are you experiencing comparisonitis in any of these areas?

 But here's the sneaky thing about comparisonitis.
 You don't get the full picture.
 You may only be scraping the surface and, on that, you're basing your personal opinion.